 Common Career Mistakes and How to Avoid Them

-Are you doing everything possible to advance your career but not getting results?
-Have you ever wondered why your coworker or friend is promoted while you’re stuck in the same position?
-The truth is, most of us make a few common errors that stall our professional development.
-Learn about these mistakes and ways they can be avoided.
+Are you doing everything possible to progress the status of your career but without success?
+Have you ever wondered what the reason is for why your friend or colleague is promoted while you are still in the same spot?
+It’s true that a lot of us make common mistakes that stall our professional development.
+Read on to learn about the mistakes we make and how to avoid them.

 Key Takeaways